quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part102_17.7_Code_Listi.md

 :p What are the boundary conditions for constructing paths?
 ??x
-The boundary conditions for constructing paths specify that the initial and final positions of the path must always remain at \( x_N = x_0 = x \).
+The boundary conditions for constructing paths specify that the initial and final positions of the path must always remain at $x_N = x_0 = x$.
 This ensures that the wave function is properly normalized and consistent with the physical constraints of the problem. x??

 ---